tari-project/doc-playground/docs/hackathon.md

 ```

 ### Set up the Ootle Wallet Daemon
-The binary you require is `tari_dan_wallet_daemon`.
+You'll need the `tari_dan_wallet_daemon` to proceed.
 You'll be able to find the latest binaries [here](https://github.com/tari-project/tari-dan/releases).
+If you don't, look to the end of this section for an alternative means of running the `tari_dan_wallet_daemon`

 Once you have it, open your terminal and run the following command: